-New technologies improving the odds for osteoporosis patientsAugust 23rd, 2013 by Keri Janton in Diseases, Conditions, Syndromes /
+New technologies improving the odds for osteoporosis patientsAugust 23, 2013 by Keri Janton in Medicine & Health / Diseases, Conditions, Syndromes

 The older we get, the greater our risk of developing osteoporosis becomes.
 The fragile bone disease affects about 9 million Americans, and experts from the National Osteoporosis Foundation predict that it will be responsible for approximately 3 million fractures by 2025.
 The good news is that there are several innovative options aimed at improving the effects of osteoporosis, and one treatment that may someday prevent the disease.

 After watching his grandmother struggle for years with osteoporosis, Dr. Christopher Recknor decided to dedicate his career to the disease.
 As medical director of the United Osteoporosis Centers in Gainesville, Ga., he has tracked patients' fractures since 2007 and, combining that information with other data, created the Integrated Outcomes Network, or ION, a computer software program that assesses each patient's risk of fracture.

 "There are lots of seniors who are trying to be very functional and active," said Dr. Recknor.
 "The issue for the physician is to establish whether or not the patient is safe in being functional and active.
 We've shown that we can measure safety and predict fracture based upon that."